mi6/ic-ui-kit/packages/web-components/src/components/ic-navigation-group/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the nav item
+Sets focus on the nav item.

 #### Returns